-You care about your employees’ mental, emotional and behavioral health—that’s why more than half of employers offer time off for personal mental health and 31% offer virtual mental health coaching.1
+You care about your employees’ mental, emotional and behavioral health—that’s why a majority of employers say their organizations’ efforts to address mental health have improved in the last year."1

 But while compassion might be your main concern, you can’t ignore the effect poor mental health can have on your business.
 As you develop ways to foster mental health in the workplace, remember that your efforts aren’t just about supporting them.
 It’s about supporting your business, too.
 Here’s the connection between mental health and staying in the black.